elliotwoods/ofxCeres/README.md

 # Install on macos.
-Currenlty this branch builds on macos both with M1 and intel processors.
+Currenlty the master branch builds on macos M1. branch [macosIntel](https://github.com/roymacdonald/ofxceres/tree/macosIntel) contains the libraries to compile on macos (min.
+10.15) running on an intel processor.

 It requires you to use the an openFrameworks nightly build older than of_v20220520_osx_nightly.zip or the current github master branch.